acsaba22/go/README.md

 https://golang.org/doc/install

 Add go/bin directory to you PATH in $HOME/.profile.
-Test your instalation:
+Test your installation:

 ```
 $ go version